 - Herbs and spices (see below)

-(Full instructions can be found here)
+(Full instructions and video can be found here)

 I made a batch as above for each powder.
 These are my suggested quantities of how much of each herb and spice to add:

 Ground Rosemary – 2 tbs

 This gave the dough a soft green colour and a wonderful woody smell.
 The ground rosemary didn’t mix in completely so the dough has a slightly mottled (not unattractive) colour.